microsoft/azure_arc/docs/azure_jumpstart_arcbox/Full/_index.md

 ### Microsoft Defender for Cloud - SQL servers on machines

 This section guides you through different settings for enabling Microsoft Defender for Cloud - SQL servers on machines.
-Most of these settings are already enabled during the logon script execution when login to _ArcBox-Client_ Azure VM.
+Most of these settings are already enabled during the logon script execution after logging in to _ArcBox-Client_ Azure VM.
 Even though these are pre-configured there might be delays in showing them in the Azure portal.

 - Following are the settings of Microsoft Defender for Cloud - SQL servers on machines configured using automation scripts and can be reviewed in Azure portal.